awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cloudwatch-logs/scenarios/large-query/README.md

 ### Prerequisites

 For general prerequisites, see the [README](../../../../README.md) in the `javascriptv3` folder.

 To run this example you need a CloudWatch log group that contains over 10000 logs.
 You can [create one yourself](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html), or you can follow the steps in the [Infrastructure and data](#infrastructure-and-data) section.
-You might also need the AWS CLI depending on your existing CloudWatch environment.
+These steps require you to [install or update the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

 ### Infrastructure and data